How to Create a Magical Moon GardenExtend your time outdoors with a nighttime white garden oasis

 - Use a mix of white-flowered perennials, annuals, bulbs, roses, and vines.

 - Incorporate variegated or silvery foliage to lend contrast, texture, and visual interest.

 - Include different shades of white flowers, including snow-white, cream, ivory, and pearl.

 Plant for seasonal interest.

-Choose varieties that will bloom at different times, as well as plants with attractive foliage that will lend continuity throughout the growing season.
+Choose night garden plants that will bloom at different times, as well as plants with attractive foliage that will lend continuity throughout the growing season.

 Make an impression.